parsing-io/address-book-example/README.md

     dateDelimiter = "/"
   }
 }
+5 persons from Gumtree file are spread randomly across the generated file.
 Variability for length of first name and surname is 6 and 8 respectively.
 (This is not configurable so far).
 The configuration file application.conf contains information on its configuration keys as part of the file.